olga-od-ua/the-gift-of-the-gab/README.md

 4. Animation of the teachers' photos on About Us page was achieved with the inspiration from [w3schools](https://www.w3schools.com/default.asp).

 5. Credit to Code Institute for the guidance on how to use Google Maps API.

+6. Credit to Code Institute for the guidance on how to use EmailJS.

 ### Content